The Price of Hearing Aids

 Because of the cost of the specialist’s salary, the overhead cost of renting space, and the various service costs associated with so many appointments, the costs of a hearing aid through a specialist can add up.
 The price is transferred to the consumer who ends up paying anywhere from $1,000 to $4,500 for a pair.

-Low Cost Hearing Aids
+Low-Cost Hearing Aids

 The process with Audicus does involve seeing an audiologist.
-However, you are finished with them after receiving a hearing test and copy of your audiogram.
+However, you are finished with them after receiving a hearing test and a copy of your audiogram.
 You can mail, upload, or fax your audiogram to Audicus audiologists who will find the hearing aid model fit for you.
 Within 5 to 7 business days, you will receive your hearing aids in the mail, and from there you have 45 days to return if you are not satisfied.
 Audicus even offers free tune-ups for the life of the hearing aid!
 Because there is no middleman, hearing aids cost between $499 and $699 per piece – certainly better than the offer provided by audiologists.
 This high value, low cost option is a great fit for most!